 - Subject the student to restrictions of extra-curricular activities.

 - Establish a weekly follow up meeting between student, homeroom teacher and administration.

 - The academic status of the student will be reviewed by the homeroom teacher and Administration at the end of the quarter.
 If the results are improved, the student will be taken off probation and allowed to continue their studies at SCA.
 If results are not improved, the student will not be able to continue their studies at SCA.

 - Following removal or withdrawal from the school for academic reasons, a student may apply to be reenrolled on academic probation if the two following conditions are met:

 - The student has attended another school for one full semester.

 - The student received no grade lower than a “C” in any subject.

 Retaining students at a given grade level is a procedure practiced when students are functioning at a level significantly below grade level expectation.
 Student is to repeat the grade if:

-- He/she received at least two failing grades in core subjects (ELA, Mathematics, Social Studies, and Science) for two quarters in a given year
+- He/she received at least two failing grades in core subjects (ELA, Mathematics, Social Studies, Science and Bible) for two quarters in a given year

 - He/she received at least two failing final grades in core subjects

 - He/she did not complete an assigned amount of summer school hours